jsmolak93/hw2-webapp/README.txt

-SWE645 - Homework 2 Submission

 Project Overview
 ----------------
-This project involves deploying a web application using Docker, Kubernetes, and Jenkins as part of the SWE645 coursework.
+This project involves deploying a web application using Docker, Kubernetes, and Jenkins.
 The project is hosted on AWS and includes a CI/CD pipeline using Jenkins to automate the deployment process.

 AWS URLs
 --------